nemo-omen/trainingmontage-astro/src/pages/posts/cs-basics-binary-conversion/index.md

 __Binary: 1100100__

 Pretty simple, right?
-Here's a basic binary multiplication table (yes, I skip a lot of in-between values, but this should be enough to help you understand what's happening).
+Here's a basic binary multiplication table (I skip a lot of in-between values, but this should be enough to help you understand what's happening).

 After that, we'll move on to some other numeral systems and apply what we know.
-(I'm just going to use tables for these to keep it simple).

 |  | 64 | 32 | 16 | 8 | 4 | 2 | 1 |
 | - | - | - | - | - | - | - | - |